-

 Anaemia:

-Anaemia is a medical condition in which a person’s red blood cell (or, more precisely, haemoglobin) level is less than normal.
+- Anaemia is a medical condition in which a person’s red blood cell (or, more precisely, haemoglobin) level is less than normal.
 Anaemia is a global public health issue, faced by people in both low- and high-income countries, and is a particular concern for adolescent girls and women of reproductive age.
 There are many forms of anaemia, with different causes and treatment.
 The most common causes of anaemia include nutritional deficiencies, due to inadequate (or insufficient) intake of minerals (particularly iron) and vitamins from the diet.
+Share definition

 Commitments:

-Commitments are made by different stakeholder groups including country, donor, civil society and business, many of whom signed the Compact of the Nutrition for Growth (N4G) 2013 Summit.
+- Commitments are made by different stakeholder groups including country, donor, civil society and business, many of whom signed the Compact of the Nutrition for Growth (N4G) 2013 Summit.
 Commitments are tracked by the N4G tracker on annual basis.
 Commitments at the country level range from regulatory and cross-sectoral policies for nutrition to increasing domestic support and implementing actions targeting maternal, infant and young child nutrition.
 At the business level, these include workforce policies to support maternal health and wellness and non-workforce commitments to improve nutrition delivered through the food system.
 At the civil society and donor level, these include actions to mobilise and align international resources, support country coordination and mobilise resources to scale up programmes.
 At the UN and donor level, these include jointly setting targets for nutrition with relevant Sustainable Development Goal indicators by the United Nations and UN member states.
+Share definition

 Commitment goals: